Planting, Mulching, Fertilizing and Watering

 Even in ideal conditions, camellias seem to spend a lot of time thinking about growing after they are planted.

-Our small, year-old air layers competing with trees in their prime needed a good seven to ten years before they achieved stature and bulk and begin to shine.
+Our small, year-old air layers competing with trees in their prime needed a good seven to ten years before they achieved stature and bulk and shine.

-A truce of sorts between camellias and big trees had apparently been negotiated.
-(We were not privy to the plant talk.
-We could only watch from above.)
+A truce of sorts between camellias and big trees had apparently been negotiated, though we were not privy to the plant talk.
+We could only watch from above.
 Their blooms are brightening winter days for us and our neighbors.

 Occasionally, a plant has up and died.
 A couple have been eaten down by deer.

-Others looked so sad we had to dig and pot them and confine them to sick bay for rehab.
+Two or three looked so sad we had to dig and pot them and confine them for rehab.
 Sometimes it took a couple of years before they recovered and could be replanted.

 Sometimes they never recovered.
-But that’s just part of growing camellias in a woodland.
+But that can be part of growing camellias in a woodland garden.

-It has been a long slow time, almost a decade, since we planted the woodland camellias.
+It has been several years since we planted the woodland camellias.
 We are finally seeing the fruits of our labors.
 They are handsome plants with handsome blooms.
 Has the work been worth it?
 Yes.
 The future is an even longer time.